Transformations#

 param: 1

 Inconsistent aliasing can also happen between inputs and outputs.
-In the next example we have a trivial function that accepts and immediately return arg1, however arg1 is vectorized on axis 0 on the input and axis 1 on the output.
+In the next example you have a trivial function that accepts and immediately returns arg1.
+However, arg1 is vectorized on axis 0 on the input, and axis 1 on the output.
 As expected, this is problematic and Flax NNX will raise an error.

 @nnx.vmap(in_axes=0, out_axes=1)